 MISRA C++[36]: 5-0-1, 5-2-6, 7-2-1, and 16-3-1

-CERT C guidelines[37]: MSC15-C
+CERT C Secure Coding Standard [37]: MSC15-C

 Mechanism of failure

-A developer uses a construct in a way that depends on a subset of the possible behaviours occurring.
-The behaviour of a program containing such a usage is dependent on the translator used to build it always selecting the expected behaviour.
+A developer uses a construct in a context where its behaviour is unspecified, and presumes that the obtained behaviour will be consistently reproduced by the translator.
+Consistent behaviour depends on the translator always selecting this expected behaviour; the equally valid choice of a different behaviour is a frequent source of program failure.

 Many language constructs can have unspecified behaviour, but unconditionally recommending against any use of these constructs is impractical.
 For instance, in many languages the order of evaluation of the operands appearing on the left- and right-hand side of an assignment is unspecified, but in most cases the set of possible behaviours always produce the same result.